nirdizati-research/predict-python/README.md

 docker-compose up redis server scheduler worker
 ```

-##### [USEFUL TIP] To access a generic remote Django server you can use the ssh tunneling functionality as shown in the following sample:
+To access a generic remote Django server you can use the ssh tunneling functionality as shown in the following sample:
 ```commandline
 ssh -L 8000:127.0.0.1:8000 <user>@<host>
 ```